 Concisely, machine operators run the machines that produce consumer non-durables.

 A machine operator will earn a median salary of $54,000 per year, and the top 10% of earners in this field can make upwards of $90,000 annually.
-It is not one of the easy high paying jobs.
+It is not as easy as other high paying jobs.

 In addition to base pay, some companies may offer additional incentives for meeting specific targets and completing certain levels of work during any given month.